MARC21 Field Mapping for Modern Pipelines

 return text

-def process_with_audit(record_id: str, canonical: Dict[str, Any]) -> Dict[str, Any]:
+def process_with_audit(record_id: str, canonical: dict[str, Any]) -> dict[str, Any]:

-"""Apply masking and emit compliance-ready audit trail."""
+"""Mask holdings subfields and emit a compliance-ready audit trail."""

-masked = {}
+masked = dict(canonical)

-masked[key] = [mask_pii(v) for v in values]
+masked["holdings_local"] = [mask_pii(v) for v in canonical["holdings_local"]]

-"timestamp": datetime.now(timezone.utc).isoformat(),
+"timestamp": datetime.now(UTC).isoformat(),

 "event": "record_transformed",